Best available rates across different account types for Friday, November 26, 2021

-Cons: Discover only has one full service brick and mortar office, and that’s located in Delaware.
-So you’ll need to like using its website, its mobile app or its customer service phone number to bank and have your questions answered.
+Cons: Discover has only one full-service brick and mortar office, and it's in Delaware.
+So you’ll need to use the website, mobile app or the customer service phone number to bank and have your questions answered.

 Checking account interest rate requirements

 Before you choose an interest-bearing checking account, pay attention to the requirements you must meet to earn the highest yield.
 You may need to set up direct deposit, enroll in eStatements and/or make a certain number of debit card purchases each month.

 If you can't meet the criteria to qualify for one of the best checking account rates, consider opening a high-yield savings account, money market account, or CD instead.

 A checking account is a financial tool that offers everyday access to your money.
 These accounts typically come with personal checks and a debit card.

 In recent years banks have expanded their checking account services to include online and mobile banking.
 With checking accounts, there's no limit to how often you can access your money.
 Unlike savings accounts, you can withdraw, transfer, write checks and make debit card charges as often as you'd like.

 Virtually all banks and credit unions offer checking accounts.
 To clear checks and transfer funds, banks use Automated Clearing House, or ACH, a nationwide network operated by the two national ACH operators – the Reserve Banks and the Electronic Payments Network.